ningyu1991/TextureMixer/README.md

 ```
 where
 - `imageL_path`: The left-hand side image for horizontal interpolation.
-- `imageR_path`: The rihgt-hand side image for horizontal interpolation.
+- `imageR_path`: The right-hand side image for horizontal interpolation.
 ### Texture Dissolve
 E.g., run
 ```